Our Baltimore Social Security Disability Lawyer Shares Three Tips for Spending Your SSD Benefits Wisely

 Use SSD Back Pay to Catch Up on Bills

 Some individuals who are approved for SSD benefits are entitled to what is called back pay.
 Back pay refers to the SSD benefits you would have received had your claim been approved immediately.
 This is important as many disability applications can take months or even years to be approved.
 Back pay is determined by the date you filed your disability claim and the date that the SSA decided that your disability benefits begin (also known as the established onset date).
 SSA back pay is typically paid in a lump sum.

 When you receive your lump sum back pay, you should first focus on paying overdue bills that piled up during your SSD application waiting period.
 If you have some money left over, you may consider placing some in a savings account for future bills that may be incurred unexpectedly, such as for a furnace that goes out or a stove that needs replacing.
-Your SSD monthly benefits will be paid to you as a monthly fixed income that may only be enough (or not sufficient enough) to cover your primary monthly living expenses.
+Your Social Security Disability monthly benefits will be paid to you as a monthly fixed income that may only be enough (or not sufficient enough) to cover your primary monthly living expenses.
 Accordingly, setting aside some of your back pay funds can help you plan for unexpected bills that pop up in the future.

 Once you start receiving your monthly SSD payments, you will be responsible for managing your monthly funds if you do not have a Social Security Representative Payee.
 Although the SSA is not going to monitor how you spend your funds, you are encouraged to make sure your monthly necessities are paid first before any extravagant and luxurious purchases.
 Accordingly, you should make sure your living expenses such as housing, utilities, food, transportation, clothing, and other necessities are paid first before making a lower priority purchase.

 Create an Emergency Fund with Leftover SSD Benefits